Google Cloud external TCP/UDP Network Load Balancing (after this referred to as Network Load Balancing) is a regional, non-proxied load balancer.

 - It is acceptable to have SSL traffic decrypted by your backends instead of by the load balancer.
 The network load balancer cannot perform this task.
 When the backends decrypt SSL traffic, there is a greater CPU burden on the VMs.

 - Self-managing the load balancer's SSL certificates is acceptable to you.
-Google-managed SSL certificates are only available for HTTPS and SSL Proxy Load Balancing.
+Google-managed SSL certificates are only available for HTTP(S) Load Balancing and SSL Proxy Load Balancing.

 - You need to forward the original packets unproxied.